-If you are a customer or a potential customer, we may use your personal information across the EnergyAustralia Group to provide you with information on products, services and offers (from us, our related companies or companies that we have partnered with) that we believe may be relevant to you or that you would be interested in, even after you cease acquiring products or services from us, and you consent to us doing so for an indefinite period of time unless you advise us otherwise.
-If you are a residential customer of the Echo Group, we may send you information about other goods, services and offers (such as EnergyAustralia energy plans) if you opt in to receive such information.
+If you are a customer or a potential customer, we may use your personal information to provide you with information on products, services and offers (from us, our related companies or companies that we have partnered with) that we believe may be relevant to you or that you would be interested in, even after you cease acquiring products or services from us, and you consent to us doing so for an indefinite period of time unless you advise us otherwise.
+You can opt out of receiving marketing at any time (see below).
+You consent to us sending you the information by direct mail, email, the period opt we have a sending you the information by direct mail, email, the period opt we have a sending you the information by direct mail, email, the period opt we have a sending you the information by direct mail.